-Second, we used an unsupervised analysis for the bulk tissue expression data and try to find its main components that potentially relate to the single cell types.
-In particular, we decomposed the decomposed the bulk gene expression matrix from our resource using non-negative matrix factorization (NMF, see Methods), and compared if top principal components of NMF (NMF-PCs capturing most data covariance) and the gene expression of single cells are consistent.
-As shown in Figure XX, we can see a number of NMF-PCs highly correlate with the biomarker gene expression signatures of neuronal, non-neuronal and fetal cell types as above; e.g., the NMF-PCs shown in Figure xxx.
-This shows that our unsupervised analysis derived the main components from the bulk tissue data, roughly matching the single cell data, and suggests that these cell types do make sense and contribute bulk tissue gene expression.
+Second, we did an unsupervised analysis for the bulk tissue expression data and tried to find its main components that potentially relate to the single cell types.
+In particular, we decomposed the bulk gene expression matrix (B) from our resource using non-negative matrix factorization (NMF, see Methods), and compared whether the top principal components of NMF (NMF-PCs capturing most data covariance[[**is this the right word]]) and the 25 reference gene expression signatures of single cells are consistent.
+As shown in Figure XX, we can see a number of NMF-PCs highly correlate with the gene expression signatures of neuronal, non-neuronal and fetal cell types as above; e.g., the NMF-PCs shown in Figure xxx.
+This shows that our unsupervised analysis derived the main components from the bulk tissue data, roughly matching the single cell data, and partially validates these 25 cell types.

-After this analysis, as shown in Figure xx, we further devolved the bulk tissue expression matrix B using the single cell data matrix C to estimate the cell fractions W, by solving the equation “B=WC” (See methods).
+After this analysis, as shown in Figure xx, we de-convolved the bulk tissue expression matrix B using the single cell data matrix C to estimate the cell fractions W, by solving the equation “B=WC” (See methods).
 We found that the multiplication of estimated cell fractions and single cell expression data can explain large variation of expression at the population level (i.e., across tissue samples).
-That is, ||W*C||2/||B||2 > 85%, where ||.|| is the Frobenius norm of matrix (Methods), which shows that over 80% bulk gene expression variation across samples can be accounted for a variation in single cell types.
-Moreover, we found that our estimated fractions of NEU+/- cells match the experimental measurements for reference brain samples (r=xxx, Figure xxx). we found that the cell fractions of individual tissues (i.e., deconvolution coefficients from W) vary, and a number of cell population changes highly associate with different phenotypes and psychiatric disorders (Figure xxx).
-For example, the excitatory and inhibitory types (EX3 and In6) have significantly different fractions between healthy Male and Female.
+That is, ||W*C||2/||B||2 > 85%, [[***is this accurate??]]where ||.|| is the Frobenius norm of matrix (Methods), which shows that over 80% bulk gene expression variation across samples can be accounted for a variation in single cell types.
+Moreover, we found that our estimated fractions of NEU+/- cells match the experimental measurements for reference brain samples (r=xxx, Figure xxx).

+Furthermore, we found that the cell fractions of individual tissues (i.e., deconvolution coefficients from W) vary, and a number of cell population changes highly associate with different phenotypes and psychiatric disorders (Figure xxx).
+For example, the excitatory and inhibitory neurons (EX3 and In6) have significantly different fractions between healthy Male and Female.
 The EX3 cell fractions also decrease significantly in ASD samples (p<xxx) while the non-neuronal cells increasing (e.g., oligodendrocytes).
 Another interesting association we found was the cell fraction changes with Age.
 In particular, the fractions of neuronal type(s) (EX 3 and 4) are significantly correlated with Age (r = xxx), but non-neuronal type, Oligodendrocytes anti-correlate.
-The cell fraction changes also potentially drive the differentially expressed genes in Age at the tissue level (Figure xxx).
-For example, we identified a group of genes that differentially express across ages (Figure xxx).
+The cell fraction changes also potentially drive the differentially expressed genes in Age at the tissue level (Figure xxx). [[[*** linkage unclear, is it a eg]]For example, we identified a group of genes that differentially express across ages (Figure xxx).
 In particular, the gene involved in early growth response is down-regulated at elder samples whereas the gene with ceruloplasmin is down-regulated around the middle ages.
-Finally, we report the individual cell populations along with significantly associated relationships between particular cell type fractions and phenotypes (Supplement).
+Finally, we report the individual cell populations along with significantly associated relationships between particular cell type fractions and phenotypes (Supplement).[[[****move sent earlier???]]

 IV.
 Active enhancers in adult brain (195)

 In addition to the transcriptome data, the uniformly processed chromatin data in the resource gave rise to uniform quantifications, peak calling lists and single tracks for adult brain epigenomics.
-Then, we used these data and derived further simplified epigenomic data sets in adult brain.
+Then, we used these data and derived further simplified epigenomic representations for the adult brain.